purpleteam-labs/purpleteam/README.md

   "description": "Used to test that the purpleteam CLI runs within a build pipeline successfully", "main": "index.js",
   "scripts": {
     "// Don't forget to export any required env vars before running the purpleteam CLI.
-For example": "env NODE_ENV='local' and PURPLETEAM_UI=noUi", "// Invoke purpleteam binary from NPM script": "npm run purpleteam", "purpleteam": "NODE_ENV=local purpleteam",
+For example": "NODE_ENV=local and PURPLETEAM_UI=noUi", "// Invoke purpleteam binary from NPM script": "npm run purpleteam", "purpleteam": "NODE_ENV=local purpleteam",
     "// Start your node app": "npm start",